open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 __Tip__ -- If you want to give your experiment a test run without having to press any keys, you can activate the auto response option (Menu → Run → Enable auto response).
 In this mode, OpenSesame will simulate the participant's responses.

-__Tip__ -- A test run is executed even faster by clicking the orange 'Run in window' button, which doesn't ask you how to save the logfile (and should therefore only be used for testing purposes).
+__Tip__ -- A test run is executed even faster by clicking the orange 'Run in window' button (shortcut: `Ctrl+Shift+W`), which doesn't ask you how to save the logfile (and should therefore only be used for testing purposes).

 </div>